scipy-conference/scipy_proceedings/papers/serge_guelton/serge_guelton.rst

-It seems that compilers have difficulties to take advantage of high level constructs such as generator expressions, as the overall speedup is not flabbergasting.
+It seems that compilers have difficulties to take advantage of high level constructs such as generator expressions, as the overall speedup is not breathtaking.
 Pythran benefits from the conversion to `itertools.imap` here, while ShedSkin and PyPy rely on more costly constructs.
 A deeper look at the Pythran profiling trace shows that more than half of the execution time is spent allocating and deallocating a `set` used in the internal loop.
 There is a